lucasamoroso/zio-subscription/README.md

 # Subscription application using ZIO

 This is a simple application that manages subscriptions requests:
 - Saves the subscription state in a database.
-[WIP]
-- Notify about subscription changes in Pulsar/Kafka.
-[TBD]
+- Notify about subscription changes in Kafka.

 My idea is just to learn more about ZIO, I'm using as a guideline [zio-petclinic](https://github.com/zio/zio-petclinic)